-Why You Absolutely Must Go Skiing in March & Which Ski Resorts
+Why You Absolutely Must Go Skiing in Spring & Which Ski Resorts

 You may be thinking a ski holiday in March is absolutely absurd, as it’s well-known that folk enjoy this outdoor sport when the snow is in full swing.

-In actuality however, March is one the best times to hit the slopes!
+In actuality however, opting for skiing in March is one the best times to hit the slopes!
 And allow us to give you reasons why.

 March is the perfect month to enjoy a ski holiday for families with small children.
 This is because the weather is starting to warm up, reducing the chance of your little ones complaining of frozen hands and feet.